Go to Homepage

 Forget timetables, rush and maps.
 Bali's spaghetti roads do not frequent that ordered world.
 They exist in a different time and space.
 The quicker you surrender to this notion, the sooner your family will stop moaning about deep vein thrombosis in the back seat.

 Stop a lot.
 Enjoy the views.
 And frequently ask for directions at local warungs (roadside stalls).
 Keep an eye out for landmarks.
 The Balinese are gifted artists.
-The enormous ersatz plaster statues that dominate roundabouts are not their finest expression but these creations do make unforgettable reference points.
+The enormous ersatz plaster statues that dominate roundabouts are not their always finest expression but these creations do make unforgettable reference points.
 Hairpin bends and rampaging trucks will have you communing with your inner child in no time.
-Carry lots of water and bear in mind that for the most part, Bali roads run north to south.
+Bring mosquito repellant spray, carry lots of water, and bear in mind that for the most part, Bali roads run north to south.
 If you want to travel east, zigzag in the general direction and, well…

 Send us your Feedback / Letter to the Editor